Authorities approve Orange’s €350m acquisition of Basefarm

 In mid-July this year Orange announced its intentions to take over Basefarm's complete operations for a weighty sum of €350 million with the goal becoming a European leader in the cloud computing services market.

-Basefarm has 11 data centres across four countries with a strong operational presence in several other European countries – particularly in Norway, Sweden, the Netherlands, Austria, and Germany.
+Basefarm has 11 data centers across four countries with a strong operational presence in several other European countries – particularly in Norway, Sweden, the Netherlands, Austria, and Germany.

 The company recorded revenues of more than 11 million euros in 2017 and has undergone steady growth since its inception.